vsaman0307/boto3-python-awsautomation/README.md

 #for S3 to perform various S3 automation tasks
 #Commands with profile sent as option
-python s3-script.py --help
+--python s3-script.py --help

 #List all buckets
-python s3-script.py --profile=profilename list-buckets
+--python s3-script.py --profile=profilename list-buckets

 #List all objects in a bucket
-python s3-script.py profile=profilename list-bucket-objects <name of bucket>
+--python s3-script.py profile=profilename list-bucket-objects <name of bucket>

 #Configure a bucket with policy and website hosting
-python s3-script.py --profile=profilename setup-bucket <name of bucket>
+--python s3-script.py --profile=profilename setup-bucket <name of bucket>

 #Sync directory of website files to a bucket
-python s3-script.py --profile=profilename sync <directory tree> <bucket>
+--python s3-script.py --profile=profilename sync <directory tree> <bucket>

 #Set up hosted zone and a-record for the bucket
-python s3-script.py --profile=profilename setup-domain <domain name>
+--python s3-script.py --profile=profilename setup-domain <domain name>

 #Set up cdn with SSL for website hosting
-python s3-script.py --profile=profilename setup-cdn <domain> <bucket>
+--python s3-script.py --profile=profilename setup-cdn <domain> <bucket>

 #Modules used:
 --bucket.py - Defines a class BucketManager to perform various tasks for bucket-methods are get region for bucket, get bucket url, get buckets, get all objects for bucket, set bucket policy, create bucket, configure bucket for website hosting, syncing files to a buckets